Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 Efficiently learning decentralized policies is an essential demand for modern AI systems.
 However, assigning credit to an agent becomes a significant challenge when only one global reward exists.
 COMA provides one solution for this problem:

 #.
-COMA uses a counterfactual baseline that marginalizes a single agent’s action while keeping the other agents’ actions fixed.
+COMA uses a counterfactual baseline that considers the actions of all agents except for the one whose credit is being assigned, making the computation of the credit assignment more effective.
 #.
-COMA develops a centralized Q that allows the counterfactual baseline to be computed efficiently in a single forward pass.
+COMA also utilizes a centralized Q value function, allowing for the efficient computation of the counterfactual baseline in a single forward pass.
 #.
-COMA significantly improves average performance over other multi-agent actor-critic methods under decentralized execution and partial observability settings.
+By incorporating these techniques, COMA significantly improves average performance compared to other multi-agent actor-critic methods under decentralized execution and partial observability settings.

 .. admonition:: You Should Know

-    - Although COMA is based on stochastic policy gradient methods, it is only evaluated in discrete action space.
-Extending to continuous action space requires additional tricks on computing critic value (which is not good news for stochastic methods)
+    - While COMA is based on stochastic policy gradient methods, it has only been evaluated in the context of discrete action spaces.
+Extending this method to continuous action spaces can be challenging and may require additional techniques to compute the critic value.
+This is because continuous action spaces involve a potentially infinite number of actions, making it difficult to compute the critic value in a tractable manner.
-    - In recent years' research, COMA's has been proven to be relatively worse in solving tasks like :ref:`SMAC` and :ref:`MPE` than other on-policy methods, even basic independent methods like :ref:`IA2C`.
+    - While COMA has shown promising results in improving average performance over other multi-agent actor-critic methods under decentralized execution and partial observability settings, it is worth noting that it may not always outperform other MARL methods in all tasks.
+It is important to carefully consider the specific task and setting when selecting an appropriate MARL method for a particular application.

 Mathematical Form
 ^^^^^^^^^^^^^^^^^^

-COMA needs information sharing across agents.
-Q learning utilizes self-observation and global information, including state and actions.
-The advantage estimation is based on counterfactual baseline, which is different from other algorithms in A2C family.
+COMA requires information sharing across agents.
+In particular, it uses Q learning which utilizes both self-observation and global information, including state and actions of other agents.

+One unique feature of COMA is its use of a counterfactual baseline for advantage estimation, which is different from other algorithms in the A2C family.
+This allows for more accurate credit assignment to individual agents, even when there is only one global reward.

 Q learning: every iteration gives a better Q function.